 The dissertation is the capstone experience for the Doctor of Education degree candidate.
 The research topic will be selected by the candidate and his/her advisor and will be related to the interest and work of the candidate.
 Dissertation committee members, along with the dissertation chair, will guide the research of the candidate.
 Using knowledge gained in the doctoral core coursework and appropriate research methodologies, the candidate should produce a document exhibiting solutions to real-world educational problems.
 A total of twelve (12) semester hours of dissertation work must be completed.
 All coursework must be completed the semester prior to defending the dissertation.
 In EDU 8880 a grade of PR (In Progress) will be awarded each semester until the dissertation is complete.
 During the final semester when the dissertation is complete a grade of Credit (CR) or No Credit (NC) will be awarded.
-Students must be enrolled for dissertation hours in EDU 8880 or Thesis Maintenance during the semester they expect to defend their dissertation.
+Students must be enrolled for dissertation.
 Students approved for Thesis Maintenance must have an approved proposal and must have completed 12 dissertation hours.